Social Networks: Enumerating Maximal Community Patterns in $c$-Closed Graphs: Introduction

 When counting induced patterns, i.e., $\mathcal{H} = \{ (H_1, U_{1,+}, U_{1, -}), \dots\}$ and when $\mathcal{H}$ is finite, we can also obtain a characterization theorem of when the family is polynomial versus when it is exponential.
 The exact statement is in Corollary \ref{cor: finiteFamilyInduced}.

 When $\mathcal{H}$ is infinite, i.e., the patterns in $\mathcal{H}$ has size grow to infinity, then we have the following general results.

 \begin{theorem} For any $d > 1$, there exists $c > 0$ such that if each pattern $H$ in $\mathcal{H}$ has maximum degree bounded above by $d$, and $\mathcal{H}$ is an infinite family, then $\mathcal{H}$ is a $c$-closed exponential pattern family. \end{theorem} To prove this Theorem, we will prove in Section~\ref{sec: bounded} the following theorem. \begin{theorem} Let $d\ge 2$ be a positive integer.
 Let $H$ be a connected graph with maximum degree $d$ and $N$ vertices, where $N > d^{d^{d^d}}$.
-Then there exists a graph $G$ such that $N \leq |V(G)| \leq 2^{d^{21d+20}}N$, the maximum degree is at most $d2^{d^{21d+20}}$, and there are at least $2^{|V(G)|/2^{d^{21d+20}}}$ vertex sets in $G$ corresponding to maximal blow-ups of $H$. \end{theorem} Note the construction in the proof of theorem \ref{thm: bounded} applies to maximal $(H,U)$-blow-ups and maximal $(H,U_+,U_-)$-induced blow-ups.
+Then there exists a graph $G$ such that $N \leq |V(G)| \leq 2^{d^{21d+20}}N$, the maximum degree is at most $d2^{d^{21d+20}}$, and there are at least $2^{|V(G)|/2^{d^{21d+20}}}$ vertex sets in $G$ corresponding to maximal blow-ups of $H$. \end{theorem}

+Note that the parameter $N$ is the pattern size, which grows arbitrarily large in infinite families.
+The host graph size is $\asymp_d$ $N$, so $2^N$ represents genuine exponential growth as pattern size increases.
+Also, the construction in the proof of theorem \ref{thm: bounded} applies to maximal $(H,U)$-blow-ups and maximal $(H,U_+,U_-)$-induced blow-ups.
 For the detailed statements, see theorems \ref{thm: boundedprescribed} and \ref{thm:boundedinduced}.

 When patterns in $\mathcal{H}$ do not have bounded maximum degree, the situation is more complicated.
 We will give examples of polynomial pattern families and exponential pattern families in section~\ref{sec:unbounded}.